jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

         if (first, second) == (False, False): return False return first, second

+  still green

-  still green, I remove the other statements in the :ref:`function<what is a function?>`
+* I remove the other statements in the :ref:`function<what is a function?>`

   .. code-block:: python
     :lineno-start: 76